lukaszkn/data-software-engineering-interview-questions/content/databricks_data_warehousing.md

 - Avoid monotonically_increasing_id for global keys; prefer sequences/identity/UUID.
 - Validate uniqueness after loads and periodically run reconciliations.

-If you want, I can produce a ready-to-run SQL or PySpark notebook snippet that implements SCD Type 2 in Databricks using a sequence + MERGE.

 ## What are the best practices for versioning and documenting data warehouse models, ETL logic, and data lineage in Databricks?
 High-level principles first